librato/taxonomy/Part2/traditional/free_open/processors/data/OpenTSDB.md

 Millisecond precision is possible but not recommended.

 ### Data Storage
-As mentioned, the primary data store is HBase by defualt athough Cassandra and BigTable are also options.
-The documentation claims that an individual measurement takes 12bytes on disk (with lzo compression enabled) making 100+ billion data points per Terrabyte possible.
+As mentioned, the primary data store is HBase by default although Cassandra and BigTable are also options.
+The documentation claims that an individual measurement takes 12bytes on disk (with LZO compression enabled) making 100+ billion data points per Terabyte possible.
 Tags are stored in-line (not in external indexes) so adding tags increases the primary data storage burden.

 ### Analysis capabilities